Isle of Wight Central Railway: Collaborative working, but disputes over costs

-A vexatious dispute arose over the apportionment of contributions to the cost of the Newport viaduct and bridge, and resort to arbitration, and then a Parliamentary Bill to revive expired powers delayed opening.
+A vexatious dispute arose over the apportionment of contributions to the cost of the Newport viaduct and bridge, and resort to arbitration, and the need for the Ryde and Newport Railway Act 1877 (38 & 39 Vict. c. lx) to be passed to revive expired powers all delayed opening.
 An inspection by Major General Hutchinson in October 1878 resulted in the design strength of the bridge girders being questioned.

 This seems to have been resolved and in March 1879 he approved the bridge but objected to the junction connection between the two railways' lines.
-On 1 May 1879, the Directors reported at a shareholders' meeting that the junction had been made and used for goods trains, and it seems to have been opened for all traffic on 1 June 1879.
+On 1 May 1879, the directors reported at a shareholders' meeting that the junction had been made and used for goods trains, and it seems to have been opened for all traffic on 1 June 1879.